2026 Connecticut Workforce Summit: Reimagining Career Pathways

 8:30am – 3:00pm

-The 2026 Connecticut Workforce Summit: Reimagining Career Pathways is a collaboration between CBIA, the Connecticut Office of Workforce Strategy, Governor’s Workforce Council, ReadyCT, AdvanceCT, Social Impact Partners, Connecticut Department of Labor, State Department of Education, Regional Workforce Development Boards, and the Connecticut Technical Education and Career System, and made possible through the generous support of General Dynamics Electric Boat, with additional support from Hartford HealthCare.
+The 2026 Connecticut Workforce Summit: Reimagining Career Pathways was a collaboration between CBIA, the Connecticut Office of Workforce Strategy, Governor’s Workforce Council, ReadyCT, AdvanceCT, Social Impact Partners, State Department of Education, Regional Workforce Development Boards, and the Connecticut Technical Education and Career System, and made possible through the generous support of General Dynamics Electric Boat, with additional support from Hartford HealthCare, CT State Capital, Dalio Education, Charter Oak State College, Social Impact Partners, and Junior Achievement of Southwest Connecticut.

 Stay Connected with CBIA News Digests